CUC International: History

-In February 1996, seeking to expand its operations into the field of interactive entertainment, CUC approached the software companies Sierra On-Line Inc. and Davidson & Associates Inc. It bought Sierra for $1.5 billion and Davidson for $1.6 billion, both in stock.
+In February 1996, seeking to expand its operations into the field of interactive entertainment, CUC approached the software companies Sierra On-Line Inc. and Davidson & Associates Inc. It bought Sierra for $1.06 billion and Davidson for $1.14 billion, both in stock.
 These acquisitions allowed CUC, as a larger outlet, to streamline its distribution network.
 In addition, product placements and advertisements in these software companies' products allowed CUC to find new customers in demographics it had not previously reached.

 In December 1997, CUC merged with HFS Incorporated.
 A competition was held internally at CUC, primarily among its senior marketing staff but open to all employees, to come up with a new corporate name.
 The winner was to receive dinner "anywhere in the world".
 No employee submission was selected to win, as the name of the company had already been decided.
 The new company was named Cendant.
 After the merger, Cendant retained its core business as a direct marketer and thereafter also specialized in hotel franchises, car rentals, travel agencies and its consumer software operations, Cendant Software.
 The merger of these two companies, which between them owned "a virtual monopoly in the worldwide market for full-service timeshare exchange services" according to the Federal Trade Commission, caused the FTC to require "the parties to divest one of their timeshare exchange companies to re-establish a viable competitor in the market".

-Cendant Software, composed of Sierra, Davidson & Associates (including Blizzard Entertainment), Knowledge Adventure and Gryphon Software, was sold in 1998 to the French publisher Havas, which then merged with Vivendi, which then merged with Activision.

-After the accounting scandal, the original Comp-U-Card division was bought out by some remaining executives and reorganized into a company called Trilegiant.
+In 1998, after a scandal involving Cendant over stock fraud, the original Comp-U-Card division was bought out by some remaining executives and reorganized into a company called Trilegiant.
 It was later renamed Affinion Group and is still located in Stamford, Connecticut.
+Cendant Software, composed of Sierra, Davidson & Associates (including Blizzard Entertainment), Knowledge Adventure and Gryphon Software, was sold to the French publisher Havas, which then merged with Vivendi, which then merged its games business with Activision.

-On October 23, 2005, Cendant Corporation announced its decision to split into four separate companies: Realogy, Travelport, Wyndham Worldwide and Avis Budget Group."
+On October 23, 2005, Cendant Corporation announced its decision to split into four separate companies: Realogy, Travelport, Wyndham Worldwide and Avis Budget Group.